-Moderate-Density Housing: Housing of a certain density that bridges a gap between single-family housing and more intense multifamily and commercial areas and provides opportunities for housing types that are inclusive to people of different ages, life stages, and incomes.
+Moderate-Density Housing: Housing of a certain density that bridges a gap between singlefamily housing and more intense multifamily and commercial areas and provides opportunities for housing types that are inclusive to people of different ages, life stages, and incomes.
 Moderate-density housing includes but is not limited to duplexes, townhomes, and low-rise apartments and range in unit count from 1-unit attached up to 19 units.

-Moderate-Income Households: Households earning between 81 percent and 120 percent of the Area Median Income for their household size.
+Moderate-Income Households: Households earning greater than 80 percent to less than or equal to 120 percent of the area median income for their household size.